 Stunning landscapes, diverse wildlife, dramatic mountain ranges and attractive beaches make South Africa a very inviting holiday destination.
 The country is a melting pot of a great diversity of cultures which is why it’s also named ‘The Rainbow Nation’.
 This cultural mix has had a strong influence on South African food.
 Local African dishes have been mixed .
 All in all, I can say that South Africa has amazing cuisine, with lot’s of variations, flavours as well as a rich diversity in the ways of preparation of these dishes.

-Top 7 South African dishes you should really try during your visit:
+Top 7 of the more popular South African food you should really try during your visit

 Traditionally, Bobotie is an Indonesian dish that was probably brought to South Africa by the Dutch.
 It consists of a sweet and spicy mince curry topped with an egg mixture.